 In cross-cultural interactions, anxiety stemming from the unknown can provoke misunderstandings.
 For instance, greeting customs can vary greatly between cultures—what might be a common courtesy in one country could be perceived entirely differently in another.

-Without proper understanding and research into the cultural nuances, these anxieties can inadvertently lead to behaviors that amplify the prejudice barrier.
+Without proper understanding and research into cultural nuances, these anxieties can inadvertently lead to behaviours that amplify the prejudice barrier.

 Ineffective Communication

-For instance, if I assume a colleague’s ideas won’t be valuable because they come from a different background, I’m likely to disregard or misinterpret their input—hence, the essence of their message is lost.
-This divide due to preconceived notions can lead to failure in conveying messages accurately, resulting in costly misunderstandings within teams and organizations.
+For instance, if I assume a colleague’s ideas will be of little value because they come from a different background, I’m likely to disregard or misinterpret their input, thereby losing the essence of their message.
+This divide, caused by preconceived notions, can lead to failure to convey messages accurately, resulting in costly misunderstandings within teams and organizations.

 Stereotyping and Bias

-The intertwining of stereotyping and bias with prejudice further complicates interactions.
+The intertwining of stereotyping, bias, and prejudice further complicates interactions.
 Stereotypes, being oversimplified generalizations, reduce individuals to narrow categories, dismissing their complexities.
-These are not just hurtful but greatly diminish the quality of communication as they skew understanding and expectations.
+They are not only hurtful but greatly diminish the quality of communication, skewing understanding and expectations.

-I’ve seen this play out where a stereotype can lead to preemptive conclusions about someone’s capabilities or intentions.
-Consequently, this results in biased interactions where the full value of the communication is never unleashed, and potentially thriving exchanges are stifled at the outset.
+I’ve seen this play out in situations where a stereotype can lead to preemptive conclusions about someone’s capabilities or intentions.
+Consequently, this results in biased interactions, where the full value of the communication is never unleashed, and potentially thriving exchanges are stifled at the outset.

 Lack of Understanding and Empathy